-- 2.10 The Investment Managers' responsibilities include: - For active managers at their discretion, but within any guidelines given by the Trustee, implementing changes in the asset mix and selecting securities within each asset class. - Providing the Trustee with quarterly statements of the assets along with a quarterly report on actions and future intentions, and any changes to the investment processes applied to their portfolios. - In the case of the LDI manager, to monitor funding level triggers and implement de-risking steps, which have been pre-approved by the Trustee.
-If and when a trigger is hit, the LDI manager has been authorised to sell external assets to achieve the agreed level of derisking.
+2.10 The Investment Managers' responsibilities include:

-2.11 The Investment Managers are also expected to inform the Trustee of any material changes in the internal objectives and guidelines of any pooled funds used by the Fund and managed by the investment manager or an associated company in a timely manner.
+- For active managers at their discretion, but within any guidelines given by the Trustee, implementing changes in the asset mix and selecting securities within each asset class. - Providing the Trustee with quarterly statements of the assets along with a quarterly report on actions and future intentions, and any changes to the investment processes applied to their portfolios. - In the case of the LDI manager, to monitor collateral sufficiency and hedge ratio triggers, which have been pre-approved by the Trustee.
+If and when a collateral sufficiency trigger is hit, the LDI manager has been authorised to sell / buy external assets to achieve the agreed level of LDI collateral. - 2.11 The Investment Managers are also expected to inform the Trustee of any material changes in the internal objectives and guidelines of any pooled funds used by the Fund and managed by the investment manager or an associated company in a timely manner.